-Two farm commodity provisions were stripped from the House bill by points of order for legislating in an appropriations bill.
-The provisions would have amended the 2002 farm bill to extend the Milk Income Loss Contract (MILC) and a peanut storage subsidy.
-The peanut storage subsidy is in the Senate-reported bill.
+Two farm commodity provisions were stripped from the House bill by points of order.
+The provisions would have extended the Milk Income Loss Contract (MILC) and a peanut storage subsidy.
+The latter remains in the Senate-reported bill.

 The Senate-reported bill reduces rural development programs by 11% from FY2006 (-14% in the House bill).
 Discretionary conservation programs fall by \$3 million in the Senate bill and \$75 million in the House bill.
-Animal and plant health programs rise \$94 million (+12%) in the Senate and \$115 million in the House, addressing avian flu preparedness and invasive species eradication.
-Both bills reject the Administration's proposal to award more research funds competitively.
+Animal and plant health programs rise \$94 million (+12%) in the Senate and \$115 million in the House.
+Both bills reject the President's proposal to award more research funds competitively.